Team-ASIST/eatological-frontend/README.md

 If you have issues running the app it may help clearing the React Native packager cache.
 Use the command `yarn expo start --clear` to do this.

-## Automated Tests

-This project hasn't been set up with automated tests.
-The blog post [setting up tests for React-Native-Expo-Typescript] can probably help.

 ## Folder Structure

 ### ```pages```